sukiletxe/nvda-unicode-ascii/readme.md

 ## Usage

-* Press NVDA+Ctrl+N to decode the selected text, press it twice to copy the result to the clipboard.
+* Press NVDA+Ctrl+N to decode the text of the clipboard or the selected text (in that order of searching), press it twice to copy the result to the clipboard.
-* Press CTRL+Shift+NVDA+N to decode the text of the clipboard, press it twice to copy the result.
+* Press CTRL+Shift+NVDA+N to decode the text of the clipboard or the selected text (in that order) and add them as pattern and replacement to the default dictionary (useful if you find a string of text frequently).

 These shortcuts can be changed in the input gestures dialog, in the unicodeAscii category.